Skip to main content

 • If you normally would wear an LGBT+ lanyard, consider adding the “proud to be an ally” logo to your title slide.

-• If using an existing lecture presentation, divide your lecture up into segments and save each as a new ppt (consider all the usual stuff about setting out learning objectives and structure of the session in video 1, include self-study and summary in the last video).
+• If using an existing lecture presentation, divide this into segments and save each as a new ppt (consider all the usual stuff about setting out learning objectives, include self-study instructions and summary).

 • Consider how you are going to start and end each segment.
 Make sure each segment has a clear starting slide.
 At the end of each segment, you could copy the 1st slide of the next segment to the end of the previous, and add a “Coming up next…” caption.